fonsp/Pluto.jl/README.md

 That being said, the Pluto project is an ambition to [_rethink what a programming environment should be_](http://worrydream.com/#!/LearnableProgramming).
 We believe that scientific programming can be a lot simpler.
 Not by adding more buttons to a text editor — by giving space to creative thought, and automating the rest.

 If you feel the same, give Pluto a try!
-We would love to hear your what you think. 😊
+We would love to hear what you think. 😊

 <img alt="feedback screencap" src="https://user-images.githubusercontent.com/6933510/78135402-22d02d80-7422-11ea-900f-a8b01bdbd8d3.png" width="70%">